Do Foxes Make Good Pets?

 Although they're fun to look at, foxes should usually be left to live non-domesticated lives in their natural habitat.

 In the past few years, the idea of owning a pet fox has been gaining traction.
-This is due in large part to a select few Instagram accounts run by people who own a fox and love showing it off on social media.
+This is due in large part to a select few Instagram accounts run by people who own a fox and love showing it off on social media; the fennec fox in particular has become an internet sensation.
 Yes, they're super-cute and some can be very snuggly too!
 However, before you jump on the bandwagon and try to buy a fox of your own, there are a lot of things to consider.
 Keep reading to learn the answers to some common questions about fox ownership.

 Are foxes generally high-energy or low-energy animals?